phoenix-rtos/phoenix-rtos-devices/README.md

 using libphoenix standard library.
 Most of drivers are imported into this repository directly from Phoenix-RTOS 2 kernel and need to be reimplemnted.
 These drivers are marked with _ prefix.

-To compile driver enter into the driver directory and type:
+To compile driver set for target architecture edit Makefile and TARGET variable and after this type:

 	$ make clean
 	$ make